flexirest/flexirest/docs/json-api.md

 end
 ```

+## Notes

-NB: Updating relationships is not yet supported.
+Updating relationships is not yet supported.

 -----